nunchistudio/blacksmith-devcenter/documentation/sqlstores/migrations/how.md

 If a user tries to run a task for an integration already in use, Blacksmith will try to wait for the running task to complete and then process the next one.
-If the timeout is reached, Blacksmith will return an error and the desired task shall be run later.
+If the timeout is reached, Blacksmith will return an error and the desired task shall manually be run later.
 This is why a user may wait for a few seconds before seeing their task actually running.

 ## Generating migrations